-- 1. Refunds are not issued to students who do not drop or withdraw officially through Student Central or through Web Access. - 2.
-Students who drop from full to part-time status also qualify for refunds, according to the schedule above.
-However, TAP can not be granted to a student dropping to part-time status during the refund periods.
+- Refunds are not issued to students who do not drop or with staw officially through Student Central or through Web Arcess. - Students who drop from full to past-time status also qualify for refunds according to the schedule above.
+However, TvP can not be granded to a student diopping to pain-time status during the refund periods.